nrs-org/novelslop/content/vol_01/chap_07.typ

   situations.

   "You guys should check on them" Mikoto enthuastically interjected, "They are very cool!
-Uta and me watched them all the time too?"
+Me and Uta watched them all the time too!"

   "Is that right, Kazugai-san?"
 The two girls turned their heads to Uta.

-  "Huh-" Uta seemed startled, "I guess so."
+  "Heh-" Uta seemed startled, "I guess so."

   It seemed that the topic of idols distracted the group from the main character, whose head was still on the clouds.